Farouk157/Android-Automotive/Embedded_Linux/README.md

 # Android-Automotive
-this repo for the android automotive track
+This folder for the linux tasks